Skip to content

 • 1 percent base unit for most bettors.
 Increase to 2 percent only if you have a tracked, documented edge.

 • Cap parlays at half a unit or less.
-Variance is much higher and edges are usually smaller than singles.
+Variance is much higher and edges are usually smaller than singles; the math gets especially punitive on same-game parlays.

 • Re-size your unit quarterly, not after every win or loss.
 Drifting up after a hot week is how bettors blow accounts.